ctjhoa/rust-learning/README.md

 * Dan Callahan's [Python Rust FFI](https://github.com/callahad/python-rust-ffi) examples
 * Nick Cameron's [oopsla slides and exercises](http://ncameron.org/oopsla15.html)
 * Florian Gilcher's [mailbox tutorial](https://github.com/skade/mailbox) takes Hello World to a whole new concurrent and networked level
-* Carol Nichols' [Intro to Rust](https://github.com/carols10cents/intro-to-rust) that presents the guessing game and ownership in a similar manner as the book
+* Carol Nichols' [Intro to Rust](https://github.com/carols10cents/intro-to-rust) that presents the guessing game and ownership similarly as in the book
 * Jonathan Pallant's [Rust on the Raspberry Pi tutorial (using a Sense HAT)](https://github.com/thejpster/pi-workshop-rs)

 A few universities have had classes about Rust.
 Here are links to their public resources.